Black Poetry Day - October 17

 The best way to celebrate Black Poetry Day is to support African American poets.
 Consider purchasing a collection of poems from a black poet, sharing their work on social media, making a voluntary donation to a literary magazine, organizing a poetry reading, or attending a poetry event hosted by others.

-Black Poetry Day is devoted to celebrating cheerfulness and fun.
-It happens annually on October the 17th.
+Black Poetry Day is observed annually on October 17.

 Observations